-6.11.5 Bilge Pump / Float Switch
+6.10.6 Bilge Pump / Float Switch

 Bilge Pumps evacuate standing water in the bilge.
-They can be operated manually, or automatically by the float switch.
-The float switches are connected to the fuses along the top of the battery management panel.
+They can be operated manually by turning the switch on at the dash panel, or automatically by the float switch.
+The float switches are connected to a breaker on the battery management panel.